nicholas-fedor/shoutrrr/docs/services/push/ntfy/index.md

 !!! note
     Action buttons require JSON formatting.
 See the [upstream documentation](https://docs.ntfy.sh/publish/#action-buttons) for detailed syntax.

+## TLS Configuration

+Ntfy supports two TLS-related configuration options to handle different security scenarios:

+- **`DisableTLSVerification`**: When set to `true`, disables TLS certificate verification.
+This allows connections to servers with self-signed or invalid certificates, but still uses the HTTPS protocol.
+Use this option when you trust the server but the certificate cannot be verified by standard means.

+- **`DisableTLS`**: When set to `true`, disables TLS entirely and forces the use of the HTTP scheme instead of HTTPS.
+This makes the connection unencrypted and should only be used in secure, trusted environments or for testing purposes.

+!!! warning
+    Using either of these options reduces the security of your connection. `DisableTLS` is particularly insecure as it transmits data in plain text.
+Only use these options when necessary and in controlled environments.

 ## Examples

 !!! example "Basic notification"